 Chetan is a Penguin-published author and an award-winning blogger.
 Chetan and his wife Dr. Vandita Dubey (also a published author) moved to the Himalayas five years ago.
 There they founded the Himalayan Writing Retreat.
 Chetan is now a full-time author and works as a writing coach independently as well as with the London based the writing coach.
 He also writes for The Mint, Outlook Magazine, HT Brunch, Reader's Digest and Hindu Business Line.

-Aspects of good writing.
-Plot, Character, Point of view and much more.
+Day 1: Aspects of good writing.
+Plot, Character and Point of view.